RPixie/llama_embd-langchain-docs_pro/README.md

 Step 1: The program chunk loads unstructured documents from a directory path and splits them into smaller, manageable chunks.

 # Creating and Saving Embeddings:
 Step 2: Using LlamaCppEmbeddings model, embeddings are generated for each document chunk.
-The embeddings are then
+The embeddings are then stored for later use.

+# C